 The registration form can be found on Fusion for LBPSB students; the registration fee is $40 and paid through Fusion.

-For out-of-board applications, parents may register their child at the LBPSB main office (1925 Brookdale Avenue., Dorval); the registration fee is $40.
+For out-of-board applications, parents may register their child on the LBPSB website; the registration fee is $40.

 The deadline to register is April 6, 2019, for both Fusion and out-of-board applications.